pculllback/atml3-docs/source/includes/_methods.md

 ### round(double[, decimals])

-This function rounds a numeric value.
+This method rounds a numeric value.
 There's an optional parameter to set the decimals to round to.